keptn/keptn/designDocs/shipyard.md

 Token: SHIPYARD-12345-123-ABCDE
 ```

-We are proposing a couple of parameters for the CLI to enable additonal use cases:
+We are proposing a couple of parameters for the CLI to enable additional use cases:
 ```
-#1: Overwriting parameter values, e.g: pass in a different test or environment name
+#1: Overwriting parameter values, e.g., pass in a different test or environment name
 --p parameter1=value1

-#2: Getting the raw metric values, e.g: allows a CI Plugin to not only show final result but all evaluated data points
+#2: Getting the raw metric values, e.g., allows a CI Plugin to not only show the final result but all evaluated data points
 --output raw
 ```